Showing posts with label holiday recipes. Show all posts

 When you think of bananas, one's thoughts naturally turn to monkeys who love bananas.
 My crochet monkey would love to eat a banana if he were real.
 Instead, he'd enjoy joining a child playing with soft toy bananas at a playtime tea party.

 Mark the monkey measures 12 inches tall (8 inches tall in a sitting position) and about 3 inches across.
 His tail is 6 inches long.
 He is crocheted with tan and a variegated yarn called Artist Print in shades of brown, green, purple, blue and burgundy.
-Monkey is available in my Etsy Shop Coastal Crochet Crafts.
+Monkey is available in my eBay Shop.

 Other Banana Days